Republican wins Senate runoff in Louisiana, giving party 52 seats

 BATON ROUGE, La.
-Republican John Neely Kennedy, a candidate for the U.S. Senate, won a runoff election in Louisiana on Saturday against Democrat Foster Campbell in a race that gives the Republicans a 52-seat majority in the chamber.
+(Reuters) - Republican John Neely Kennedy, a candidate for the U.S. Senate, won a runoff election in Louisiana on Saturday against Democrat Foster Campbell in a race that gives the Republicans a 52-seat majority in the chamber.

 Campbell told his supporters in the state capital of Baton Rouge that he had called Kennedy to congratulate him on his victory.

-Kennedy, the state treasurer and the favorite going into the runoff, had more than 63 percent of the vote with 3,391 of 3,904 precincts reporting, in results posted on the website of the state Secretary of State's Office.
+Kennedy, the state treasurer and the favorite going into the runoff, had slightly less than 61 percent of the vote with all 3,904 precincts reporting, according to the state Secretary of State's office.
+Turnout was relatively low.

-Kennedy, who said he will not move to Washington D.C. after a campaign spent railing against "insiders," told supporters "I'd rather drink weed-killer than be anywhere else tonight," a reference to a widely-reported campaign quote in which he said he "would rather drink weed-killer than support Obamacare."
+Kennedy, who said he will not move to Washington D.C. after a campaign spent railing against "insiders," told supporters "I'd rather drink weed-killer than be anywhere else tonight," a reference to a widely reported campaign quote in which he said he "would rather drink weed-killer than support Obamacare."

 Kennedy will fill the seat held by outgoing Republican Senator David Vitter, who is retiring.